RepRapLtd/Word-frequency/README.md

 ```

-The words in the document that are much more heavily used than they are in general English are listed
+The words in the text that are more heavily used than they are in general English are listed
-first, followed by the number giving how much more frequent they are than in general English.
+first, followed by the number giving how much more frequent they are than in general English, followed by
+the shortest gap between two instances of the word in the text.
+The gap is the number of other words in
+between.

 Words with a frequency in brackets appear after that list.
 They each only appear once in the text
 and the number in brackets is their frequency in English.
 This list is ordered rarest word first.

 Finally there is a list of words that don't appear in English at all.
 These are usually things like foreign words
 or typos.

-If I get a chance I'll add a bit that allows you to detect rare words that are used close together, so if
-you've used "frock" twice in thirty lines, it'll tell you.

 This needs the Python 3 wordfreq package from here: https://github.com/rspeer/wordfreq